Shakti Arora

-Shakti Arora (born 16 May 1986) is an Indian television actor.
+Shakti Arora (born 16 May 1986) is an Indian television actor known for his work in Hindi-language television.
+He is best known for his portrayal of Ranveer Vaghela in Meri Aashiqui Tum Se Hi, Dr. Kunal Malhotra in Silsila Badalte Rishton Ka, Arjun Sooryavanshi in Kundali Bhagya and Ishaan Bhonsle in Ghum Hai Kisikey Pyaar Meiin.

 Career

 Initial days and critical appreciation (2006–2014)

 Arora made his television debut in 2006 with Ssshhhh...Phir Koi Hai and then played Kamran in Sony SAB's Left Right Left that year.
 In 2007, he signed Star Plus's medical based series Dill Mill Gaye for the supporting role of Sumit.

 After a two-year break, he was back to television in 2009 as Jigar Thakkar in Baa Bahoo Aur Baby.
 In 2010, he joined Star Plus's Tere Liye as Taposh Banerjee.
 In 2011, he was roped in as Mukul in Zee TV's Agle Janam Mohe Bitiya Hi Kijo and as Angad Purohit in Sanskaar Laxmi.

 Arora gained appreciation for his performance as Onir Dutt, a doctor in one of Zee TV's soap opera, Pavitra Rishta, which he did from 2012 to 2013.
 In 2012, he also hosted Gyaan Guru and Gumrah: End of Innocence.

-His first show as a contestant came with Rasoi Ki Rani.
 In 2013, he hosted Science With BrainCafe and acted in Yeh Hai Aashiqui as Mayank opposite Kapoor and in MTV Webbed as Kavish Mehta apart from a special cameo in Star Plus's Yeh Hai Mohabbatein.
 His first project of 2014 was playing Avinash opposite Charlie Chauhan in Zing's Pyaar Tune Kya Kiya.